slevithan/oniguruma-parser/src/optimizer/README.md

 # `oniguruma-parser`: Optimizer module

-[Oniguruma](https://github.com/kkos/oniguruma) is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, [Shiki](https://shiki.style/), etc. for syntax highlighting), and many other tools.

-`oniguruma-parser`'s optimizer is a TypeScript library that transforms Oniguruma patterns into optimized versions of themselves.
+The optimizer transforms [Oniguruma](https://github.com/kkos/oniguruma) patterns into optimized versions of themselves.
 This optimization includes both minification and performance improvements.
 Optimized regexes always match exactly the same strings and include exactly the same subpattern matches.

+> Oniguruma is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, etc.), and many other tools.

 Example: